 Bringing this discussion to a rather abrupt end, I have formulated a personal conclusion:

 I certainly don’t mean to imply that one should stop making friends or falling in love.
-Do that-it adds color to an otherwise simple canvas of life.
+Do that, for it adds colour to an otherwise simple canvas of life.
 Just keep this in mind: for them, they will come first.
 Don’t expect otherwise and call for a heartache.
 Trust, with reservation.
 But love, with abundance.
 Like financial investments, least risky emotional investment will reap moderate emotional return.
 Strike a balance, trust your family, love your friends and the-much-more-ones, and be happy.

-(P.S if you have a personalized formula-do share!)
+(P.S if you have a personalised formula, do share!)